How is Zeffy free?

 125. A formal gala

 Planning a fundraising gala can definitely seem daunting at first.
-But don't worry—or worry a little less.
-We've come up with a few essential steps your nonprofit can take to ensure your preparation phase runs smoothly.
+But don't worry, or worry a little less.
+We've come up with a few essential steps your charity can take to ensure your preparation phase runs smoothly.
+If you're serving alcohol, you'll need a Temporary Event Notice (TEN) from your local council.

 126. Carolling for your cause

-There's nothing like being sung to during the holidays!
-Gather a group of carollers, practice a few carols, and start spreading that holiday joy, while asking for donations for a good cause.
+There's nothing like being sung to during the festive season!
+Gather a group of carollers, practise a few carols, and start spreading that festive joy, while asking for donations for a good cause.

 127. Social media blitz